The Maine Coon lion cut is an extremely severe cat grooming hairstyle, that has become fashionable over recent years.

 Video Of Maine Coon With Lion Cut

 This is a short video of a Maine Coon cat named ‘Craig’, who has a Maine Coon lion cut.
 As he walks, his Maine Coon hairstyle helps to make him look like a mini lion!

 Maine Coons are renowned for having fabulous long shaggy hair.
-In fact, their thick fur is one of the key attributes that makes the Maine Coon cat breed so attractive.
+In fact, their thick fur is one of the key attributes that make the Maine Coon cat breed so attractive.